 Transforming Knowledge into Action

-Cranfield School of Management is one of the oldest business schools in the Europe.
+Cranfield School of Management is one of the oldest business schools in Europe.
 We are part of Cranfield University , the UK’s only wholly postgraduate university specialising in science, technology, engineering and management.

 Management has been part of Cranfield University since the fifties.
 The University was founded on an old RAF site as the first postgraduate college of aeronautics.
 The School of Management grew out of industrial need for management training and was formally established in 1967 (although the Cranfield MBA dates back to 1964).
 The airfield the University grew up around is still in use.